Chart Color Schemes

 Galston - Laughtondale hosts an older demographic, ranking in the top quartile nationwide

 Galston-Laughtondale's median age is 47 years, which is higher than Greater Sydney's average of 37 years and exceeds the national average of 38 years.
-The age group of 75-84 years has strong representation at 10.4%, compared to Greater Sydney, while the 25-34 cohort is less prevalent at 7.2%.
-According to post-2021 Census data, the 75 to 84 age group grew from 8.1% to 10.4% of the population, and the 15 to 24 cohort increased from 12.3% to 13.8%.
-Conversely, the 45 to 54 cohort declined from 14.6% to 13.2%, and the 55 to 64 group dropped from 14.8% to 13.5%.
-Demographic modeling suggests that Galston-Laughtondale's age profile will significantly evolve by 2041, with the 75 to 84 cohort projected to grow by 53%, adding 303 residents to reach 875.
-Senior residents aged 65 and above will drive all population growth, highlighting demographic aging trends.
-Meanwhile, population declines are projected for the 55 to 64 age group and the 0 to 4 cohort.
+The 75-84 age group comprises 10.4% of its population, compared to Greater Sydney, while the 25-34 cohort makes up 7.2%.
+According to post-2021 Census data, the 75 to 84 age group has grown from 8.1% to 10.4%, and the 15 to 24 cohort has increased from 12.3% to 13.8%.
+Conversely, the 45 to 54 cohort has declined from 14.6% to 13.2%, and the 55 to 64 group has dropped from 14.8% to 13.5%.
+Demographic modeling indicates that Galston-Laughtondale's age profile will significantly change by 2041.
+The 75 to 84 cohort is projected to grow by 53%, adding 303 residents to reach 875.
+Senior residents aged 65 and above will drive all population growth, emphasizing demographic aging trends.
+Meanwhile, population declines are projected for the 55 to 64 and 0 to 4 age cohorts.